 - a.
 Minimum Standard Highway Agencies shall comply with applicable State and local public notice requirements when providing for public participation in the development and implementation of the Highway Agency's stormwater program. - b.
 Measurable Goal Highway Agencies shall certify annually that all applicable State and local public notice requirements were followed. - c.
-Implementation Upon the effective date of permit authorization (EDPA). - 3.
-Post-Construction Stormwater Management in New Development and Redevelopment - a.
+Implementation Upon the effective date of permit authorization (EDPA).

+3. Post-Construction Stormwater Management in New Development and Redevelopment

+- a.
 Minimum Standard To prevent or minimize water quality impacts, the Highway Agency shall develop, implement, and enforce a program to address stormwater runoff from new development and redevelopment projects on property owned or operated by the Highway Agency that disturb one acre or more, including projects less than one acre that are part of a larger common plan of development or sale, that discharge into the Highway Agency's small MS4.
-The Highway Agency shall in its post-construction program:
+The Highway Agency shall in its post-construction program: - i.

-- i.
 Comply with the applicable design and performance standards established under N.J.A.C.
-7:8 for major development, unless: - Those standards do not apply because of a variance or exemption granted under N.J.A.C.
-7:8; or - Alternative standards are applicable under a Water Quality Management Plan adopted in accordance with N.J.A.C.
+7:8 for major development, unless:

+- Those standards do not apply because of a variance or exemption granted under N.J.A.C.
+7:8; or - Alternative standards are applicable under an areawide or Statewide Water Quality Management Plan adopted in accordance with N.J.A.C.
 7:15. - ii.
 Ensure adequate long-term operation and maintenance of BMPs. - iii.
-Comply with standards set forth in Attachment C of the permit to control passage of solid and floatable materials through storm drain inlets.
-For purposes of this permit, "solid and floatable materials" means sediment, debris, trash, and other floating, suspended, or settleable solids. - b.
-Measurable Goal Highway Agencies shall certify annually that that they have developed, implemented, and are actively enforcing a program to address stormwater runoff from new development and redevelopment projects in accordance with the minimum standard.
+Comply with standards set forth in Attachment C of the permit to control passage of solid and floatable materials through storm drain inlets. - iv.
+Projects that do not require any Department permits (the term "permit", in this case, shall include transition area waivers under the Freshwater Wetlands Protection Act) under the Flood Hazard Area Control Act (N.J.S.A.
+58:16A-50 et seq.), Freshwater Wetlands Protection Act (N.J.S.A.
+13:9B-1 et seq.), Coastal Area Facility Review Act (N.J.S.A.
+13:9-1 et seq.), or Waterfront and Harbor Facilities Act (N.J.S.A.
+12:5-3) are not considered "new development or redevelopment projects" if construction began prior to the implementation deadline for this SBR, or if the projects went to bid or had right-of-way authorization prior to the date on which the permittee received authorization under this permit. - b.
+Measurable Goal Highway Agencies shall certify annually that they have developed, implemented, and are actively enforcing a program to address stormwater runoff from new development and redevelopment projects in accordance with the minimum standard.